Author: Nicolas | Last update:

 The debate on blue light and tools to reduce this light source is not over.
 But, following various queries from readers, I decided to investigate whether or not a blue light filter is necessary on e-readers with a light.

-The answer is as follows: on a reading light the blue light filter is useful if the lighting is activated, but the blue light of reading light illuminations is less violent than that of other devices with LED screens, which makes it less harmful to health.
+The answer is as follows: on an e-reader the blue light filter is useful if the lighting is activated, but the blue light of e-readers illuminations is less violent than that of other devices with LED screens, which makes it less harmful to health.

 And we'll see in detail how I arrive at this conclusion.